-Not suitable under 8, not recommended 8-12.
-PG to 15 (Violence, Scary and disturbing scenes
+Not suitable under 12; parental guidance to 15 (violence, scary and disturbing scenes)

 This topic contains:

 - details of classification and consumer advice lines for Avatar

 - a review of Avatar completed by the Australian Council on Children and the Media (ACCM) on 17 December 2009.

 ||Not suitable due to violent, scary and disturbing scenes.

 ||Parental guidance recommended due to violent, scary and disturbing scenes.

 About the movie

 This section contains details about the movie, including its classification by the Australian Government Classification Board and the associated consumer advice lines.